Swedish court upholds ban on Huawei selling 5G network gear

 Ericsson, which gets roughly 10% of its revenue from China, has voiced concerns about banning Huawei and flagged risks of losing market share in China.

-Reporting by Johan Ahlander and Supantha Mukherjee in Stockholm; Editing by Simon Johnson, William Maclean
+Reporting by Johan Ahlander and Supantha Mukherjee in Stockholm; Editing by Simon Johnson, William Maclean, Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.